 The beer industry has numerous players with global diversification and strong competitive advantages.
 Each offers investors a unique angle on the market.
 Some focus heavily on individual geographies, such as Molson Coors in the U.S. market and Ambev in Latin America, while Altria offers indirect exposure to the beer industry through its stake in AB InBev.

 Companies that operate in beer widely enjoy strong profit margins, and the ability to withstand even the deepest recessions.
 Beer should continue to see steady demand each year, and the largest beer stocks enjoy high profit margins thanks to their ability to raise prices over time.

 These six beer stocks have positive growth prospects and return cash to shareholders through hefty dividends.
-Risk-averse income investors looking for high yields and steady dividend payouts should take a closer look at beer stocks, particularly in uncertain economic times.
+Risk-averse income investors looking for steady dividend payouts should take a closer look at beer stocks, particularly in uncertain economic times.